vilvo/schroedingers/README.md

 * librealsense to read framesets from a RealSense camera.
 * Frameset filtering, and simple color frame processing with opencv.
-* Streaming processed frames to neural network process (py) with protocol buffers.
+* Streaming processed frames to neural network process (py) with mjpeg over http

 ### Dependencies and build instructions